-We often talk about working in our country where our families are.
-We mention this during coffee breaks, meal times, Saturday nights, night watches or anytime where we find opportunity to share our sentiments with a friend and crew mate.
+We often talk about working in the country where our families are.
+We mention this during coffee breaks, meal times, Saturday nights, night watches, or anytime when we find an opportunity to share our sentiments with a friend and crewmate.

-Sadly, even with the big salary we have, we still often see seafarers who are growing old on ships and continue sailing beyond sixty years old without any plans on retiring.
+Sadly, even with the huge salary we have, we still often see seafarers who are growing old on ships and continue sailing beyond sixty years old without any plans on retiring.

-If you are driven by career, passion, adventure and love of work, this topic may not be for you.
+If you are driven by career, passion, adventure, and extreme love of work, this topic may not be for you.

 1. Lack of Desire